 Electro-Cauterization - Electro-Cauterization is routinely used in minor surgery to remove skin tags and suspicious lesions.
 A small metal probe with an electric current running through it is used to destroy the tissue.
 It can also be used to burn and seal blood vessels, which helps to stop bleeding during surgery.

 Curettage - Curettage is a treatment involving controlled scraping of a superficial skin lesion.
 The doctor uses an instrument called a curette.
 The deeper layers of the skin are left intact allowing the skin to regenerate and heal.

 Punch Biopsy - A punch biopsy is usually a quick procedure performed under local anaesthetic using a punch.
+This can be done by a doctor or a trained nurse.
 A punch is an instrument for cutting and removing a disk of tissue.
 It leaves a neat circular hole that usually heals well without needing stitches.

 Surgical Excision - During an excision, a suspicious skin lesion is cut out, along with a small area of normal skin.
 This is usually a simple procedure, which can be performed at the clinic under local anaesthetia with lidocaine and adrenaline.
 The wound is closed with stitches and the specimen send away for histological analysis.
 Skin flap techniques or skin grafts may sometimes be used to help replace lost tissue in more extensive excisions.

 Topical Field Therapy - Sometimes doctors are faced with patients who are covered in sun damage, also called field cancerization.
 This condition describes both clinical and subclinical lesions within a given anatomical region e.g. the face.
 For these patients, a different therapeutic approach, known as field therapy, is needed.
 The goal of field therapy is the eradication of both the clinically visible and subclinical actinic keratosis within the treatment area.